When Mom Goes Back To School

-A student in Saint Leo's online criminal justice degree program and a mother of five young children, Nikki Bryan shares what it's like to return to school after 14 years.
+A Saint Leo online degree student and mother of five young children shares what it's like to return to school after 14 years.

 By Nikki Bryan,